Flow Allocation Games: Edge-ranking games.

 Let us first argue that there is always a strong equilibrium in this edge-ranking game.
-First, we note that all vertices $t \in T$ have a single outgoing edge.
+First, we note that all nodes $t \in T$ have a single outgoing edge.
 We fix an arbitrary feasible strategy vector $\vecpi'$.
 We will argue that best-response dynamics yield a strong equilibrium.
-For every strategy of $v$, there is at most one vertex $u_i$ with $a_{u_i} \in \{1,2\}$.
-For all other vertices $u \in U \setminus \{u_i\}$, every strategy $pi_u$ is a best response for $u$ due to Proposition~\ref{prop:solventUnique}.
-We conclude that if $\vecpi'$ is not a strong equilibrium, there is a coalition $S$ of players with an improvement move such that all players in $S$ strictly increase their assets.
+For every strategy of $v$, there is at most one node $u_i$ with $a_{u_i} \in \{1,2\}$.
+For all other nodes $u \in U \setminus \{u_i\}$, every strategy $pi_u$ is a best response for $u$ due to Proposition~\ref{prop:solventUnique}.
+We conclude that if $\vecpi'$ is not a strong equilibrium, there is a coalition $S$ of players with an improvement move such that all players in $S$ strictly increase their utility.
 If $v \notin S$, there is a player $u_i \in S \cup U$.
-The improving move of $u_i$ also increases assets of $v$.
-Thus, the assets of $v$ increase in every step of the dynamics.
+The improving move of $u_i$ also increases the utility of $v$.
+Thus, the utility of $v$ increases in every step of the dynamics.
 This shows that the dynamics terminate with a strong equilibrium.

 Let $\vecpi$ be any Nash equilibrium in the edge-ranking game.
 We show the following claim.
-There is a subset $W$ such that $|W| = k$ and no two elements of $W$ have a non-empty intersection in $I$ if and only if $a_v = |T|$ in $\vecpi$.
+There is a subset $W$ such that $|W| = k$ and no two elements of $W$ have a non-empty intersection in $I$ if and only if $u_v(\vecpi) = |T|$ in $\vecpi$.

-First, let us assume that $\vecpi$ is a Nash equilibrium with $a_v = |T|$.
-Since each outgoing edge from $v$ has capacity $3$ and $|T|=3k$, we know by the definition of edge-ranking games that $|\{u \in U \mid a_u = 3\}| = k$.
-We denote these vertices by $u_1, \dots, u_k$.
-Thus, $a_{u_i} = 3$ for $i\leq k$ and $a_{u_i} = 0$ for all $i>k$.
-We will show that the sets corresponding to vertices $u_1, \dots, u_k$ form a solution to $I$.
-Suppose there are two sets $u_1, u_2$ that have a non-empty intersection.
-If this is the case, there is an element $t \in T$ with $t \in u_1 \cap u_2$.
-There are edges $(u_1,t), (u_2,t)$ in the edge-ranking game that carry flow.
-This is a contradiction to the fact that $a_v=|T|$.
+First, let us assume that $\vecpi$ is a Nash equilibrium with $u_v(\vecpi) = |T|$.
+Since each outgoing edge from $v$ has capacity $3$ and $|T|=3k$, we know by the definition of edge-ranking games that $|\{w \in U \mid u_w(\vecpi) = 3\}| = k$.
+We denote these vertices by $w_1, \dots, w_k$.
+Thus, $u_{w_i}(\vecpi) = 3$ for $i\leq k$ and $u_{w_i}(\vecpi) = 0$ for all $i>k$.
+We will show that the sets corresponding to vertices $w_1, \dots, w_k$ form a solution to $I$.
+Suppose there are two sets $w_1, w_2$ that have a non-empty intersection.
+If this is the case, there is an element $t \in T$ with $t \in w_1 \cap w_2$.
+There are edges $(w_1,t), (w_2,t)$ in the edge-ranking game that carry flow.
+This is a contradiction to the fact that $u_v(\vecpi) = |T|$.